minosiants/docker-mailserver/README.md

 email on behalf of your domain.

 docker-mailserver checks incoming mails for valid SPF records.
-See [this page](https://www.spfwizard.net/) for a guide for setting up your own domains for SPF.
+See [this page](https://www.spfwizard.net/) for a guide to set up your own domains for SPF.

 DKIM
 ----